Missouri flag

 State Requirements

-Missouri has relatively straightforward homeschool requirements.
-Families must provide at least 1000 hours of instruction per year.
+Missouri sets specific instructional requirements without mandatory filings.
+Families must log at least 1000 hours of instruction per year.

 1000 hours/year